 Brian also shares his movements to elevate young women in technology and business.
 He is personally building an internship program that carves out an entry path into the IT industry for students from any educational background.

 To Brian, the future of operational efficiency lies in the DevSecOps model, where IT teams optimise workflows in an ‘automagical’ way, so the rest of the organisation does not need to become technically proficient.
-This shift in operations shifts from a traditional, tech-focused view toward more product-centric delivery.
+Operations will shift from a traditional, tech-focused outlook toward more product-centric delivery.

 As university tech teams receive limited annual funding, Brian says the key to proving the value of IT initiatives to the business is by leveraging a FinOps model that scales, performs, and is robust enough to align with a cloud environment.